viperleed/viperleed/doc/content/utilities/poscar_utils.rst

 Formats the POSCAR file for use with :term:`VASP`.

-It can often be useful to "pre-relax" a surface structure with :term:`DFT` calculations before performing LEED-I(V) analysis.
+It can often be useful to "pre-relax" a surface structure with :term:`DFT` calculations before performing a |LEED-IV| analysis.
 This utilities facilitates this by formatting the POSCAR file for relaxation with :term:`VASP`.
 The vasp_relax utility adds the following information to the POSCAR file:

 - the tag ``Selective dynamics``, which indicates to VASP that selected ion positions are allowed to move
 - three boolean flags (`T`, `F`) for each atom indicating whether the atom is  allowed to move along the :math:`\vec{a}`, :math:`\vec{b}`, and :math:`\vec{c}` unit cell vectors, respectively

 In general, it can be useful to optimize the positions of the topmost layers of atoms, while keeping the positions of the atoms in the bulk fixed.
 The ``above_c`` value should be chosen such that bulk atoms are not allowed to move to prevent the bulk lattice parameters from changing.

 **Usage**